-A final examination may be required for the non-thesis Master of Science in Horticulture program.
+A final comprehensive examination is required for all non-thesis Master of Arts students.

 The final exam cannot be held prior to the mid-point of the semester if questions on the exam are based on courses in which the student is currently enrolled.
 If a student has completed all required degree plan coursework, the student is not required to be registered for classes in the semester the final examination is administered (unless he/she holds an assistantship).
-For specific final examination requirements, students should check the requirements for the degree which they are pursuing.
+For specific final examination requirements, a student should check the program requirements for the degree which he/she is pursuing.